SixLabors/docs/articles/imagesharp.web/processingcommands.md

 - Processors run in the order their first recognized command appears in the request, not in a hard-coded global order.
 - Values are parsed with invariant culture by default.
 If you turn that off, parsing follows `CultureInfo.CurrentCulture`.

+That ordering rule is important when you add custom processors.
+A processor should declare the command keys that activate it, and callers should build URLs in the order they want the pipeline to run.
+For example, resizing before a custom watermark processor is not the same as watermarking before resizing.

+Command parsing and HMAC validation are also connected.
+Unknown commands are removed before the final command collection is validated and executed, so a signed URL only protects the command surface the application actually recognizes.
+If you need a locked-down public API, combine HMAC with presets or a custom parser that exposes only the transformations you want users to request.

 ## Resize

 Resize commands are handled by [`ResizeWebProcessor`](xref:SixLabors.ImageSharp.Web.Processors.ResizeWebProcessor) and map to [`ResizeOptions`](xref:SixLabors.ImageSharp.Processing.ResizeOptions).